aldro61/kover2_paper/README.md

 ## KBase - The U.S. Department of Energy Systems Biology Knowledgebase
 <a href="https://kbase.us/"><img src="https://kbase.us/wp-content/uploads/2016/09/Kbase_Logo_newWeb.png" height="50" /></a>

-* The models provided in this repository are being integrated to KBase.
+* The models provided in this repository are being integrated to [KBase](https://kbase.us/).
 * An AMR phenotype prediction application is currently being created.
 * Follow progress [here](https://github.com/aldro61/kb_kover_amr)
+* *Note: the authors are not affiliated to KBase or the DOE*